Quasi-hyperbolic planes in relatively hyperbolic groups: Introduction

+Roughly speaking, a quasi-isometric embedding is \emph{transversal} if the image has only bounded intersection with any (neighbourhood of a) left coset of a peripheral subgroup (see Definition \ref{transversal}).
 If both $\cP_1$ and $\cP_2$ are empty the group is hyperbolic and the result is a corollary of Theorem~\ref{thm-bonk-kleiner}.
 If $\cP_1$ is empty, but $\cP_2$ is not, then the group is hyperbolic, but the quasi-isometric embeddings we find avoid the hyperbolic subgroups conjugate to those in $\cP_2$. \begin{example} Let $M$ be a compact hyperbolic $3$-manifold with a single, totally geodesic surface as boundary $\partial M$.
-The fundamental group $G = \pi_1(M)$ is hyperbolic, and also is hyperbolic relative to $F = \pi_1(\partial M)$ (see, for example, \cite[Proposition 13.1]{Bel-RH}).
+The fundamental group $G = \pi_1(M)$ is hyperbolic, and also is hyperbolic relative to $H = \pi_1(\partial M)$ (see, for example, \cite[Proposition 13.1]{Bel-RH}).

-The hypotheses of Theorem \ref{thm-main-hyp-rel-hyp} are satisfied for $\cP_1 = \emptyset$ and $\cP_2 = \{F\}$, since $\bdry G = \bdry(G, \emptyset)$ is a Sierpinski carpet, with the boundary of conjugates of $F$ corresponding to the peripheral circles of the carpet.
+The hypotheses of Theorem \ref{thm-main-hyp-rel-hyp} are satisfied for $\cP_1 = \emptyset$ and $\cP_2 = \{H\}$, since $\bdry G = \bdry(G, \emptyset)$ is a Sierpi\'nski carpet, with the boundary of conjugates of $H$ corresponding to the peripheral circles of the carpet.
 Thus, we find a transversal quasi-isometric embedding of $\HH^2$ into $G$. \end{example}

-Roughly speaking, a quasi-isometric embedding fails to be transversal if the image contains points which are far apart from each other, but both close to the same left coset of a peripheral subgroup (see Definition \ref{transversal}).
-The notion of transversality is interesting for us in view of the following results, which show that the embeddings constructed above persist both in the coned-off (or ``electrified'') graph of $G$, and in certain peripheral fillings of $G$.